 Believe it or not, pizza is one of the most dangerous foods that you can give to your beloved pet dog.
 In a nutshell, it’s like feeding your dog (your best bud) little doses of poison every time you share a slice of pizza with him or her.

 While pizza in general comes in many variations, most pizza toppings belong to the “not good for dogs” list.
-These toppings include cheese, garlic, onion, mushroom and tomatoes.
-Moreover, a slice of pizza contains high amounts of oil, spices and salt and these are not good for your canine friend at all.
+These toppings include cheese, garlic and onions.
+Mushroom and tomatoes are probably OK but the while combination is highly questionable.

 You really should be very careful what you feed your dogs.
-The ASPCA Animal Poison Control Center has even listed people food as one of the top culprits for cases that involve poisoning in dogs.
+The ASPCA has listed people food as one of the top culprits for cases that involve poisoning in dogs.
 Giving pizza for your K9, especially on a regular basis, is definitely discouraged.

 Exploring Pizza Toppings